tonnylitao/awesome-swift-tips/README.md

 ```

 ---
-## 2. The Dao of Protocol.playground
+## The Dao of Protocol.playground
 This playground file is about basic Protocol and Protocol Oriented Programming.
-OOP with it's patterns is addicted to the paradigm in lower-level of inheritance.
-However, POP, the game changer, open the doors to the upper-level programming.

 ### Isolate builder code